Seanabuklau/OOP-Final-Project/README.md

 Our project aims to provide corporate users a convenient way to do cross-border funds transfer.
 By building a Single Source of Truth, our application allows corporate users (CU) to make transfers to various APIs with different mandatory fields.

 ## Technologies
 We built our UI using Bootstrap and Vue.js framework.
 We use Java and SpringBoot for the backend processes and MySQL for the database.
+We utilise WAMP for developing and running our application code on our local machine.

 ## Building a RESTful web service with Spring